 The Flow Cytometry Resource Facility provides support for faculty and student research at Princeton University, as well as for investigators outside the university at other academic institutes or private companies.
 In addition to providing access to the flow cytometers and cell sorting services, we provide technical support to assist in experimental design, data analysis and interpretation as well as development of novel flow cytometric based techniques.

-The Flow Cytometry Resource Facility is available 24/7 for use of the flow cytometry benchtop analyzers by fully trained and authorized clients.
+The Flow Cytometry Resource Facility is available 24/7 for use of the flow cytometry analyzers and benchtop cell sorters by fully trained and authorized clients.
 Training, cell sorting (FACS), and/or consultation appointments can be made by contacting the Facility Director or via the iLab(link is external) link.

 Commonly Used Applications and Fluorochromes

-- Cell cycle analysis and DNA content determination; proliferation; apoptosis/cell death; and cell counting assays: Propidium iodide (PI); Hoechst 33342; Sytox Green; Syto13; Pyronin Y; Acridine Orange; CFDA-SE; Click-It Edu, CellTrace dyes and others.
+- Cell cycle analysis and DNA content determination; proliferation; apoptosis/cell death; and cell counting assays: Propidium iodide (PI); Hoechst 33342; DAPI; Sytox Green; SYBR Green; Syto13; Pyronin Y; Acridine Orange; CFDA-SE; Click-It Edu, CellTrace dyes and others.